A displeased woman with the Spotify logo emphasising UK independent artists facing Spotify boycott decision in 2026

 What we don’t work with: Artists who want us to make this decision for them, or who expect us to share their exact ethical framework.

 The management industry’s broader silence on this topic is also extremely telling.
 Most management companies won’t touch this subject.
 It’s far too controversial; it might alienate potential clients or industry partners.
-We’d rather lose clients who need us to avoid uncomfortable topics than build a practice based on convenient silence.
+If that costs us the odd client who’d prefer everything stayed polite and vague, so be it.
+I’d rather run a small, honest roster than a bigger one built on keeping my mouth shut.

 IQ Management’s Position